jacob-swanson/personal-site/_posts/2020-06-21-windows-fresh-install.md

 Windows will download and install updates, then prompt you to reboot.
 Repeat this process until there are no more updates.

-Windows will need to install certain updates before it can install others, so it can’t install all of the available updates in one go.
+Windows will need to install certain updates before it can install others, so it can't install all of the available updates in one go.

-During this process, I’ll usually re-connect any storage that I disconnected earlier and re-install the side panel.
+During this process, I'll usually re-connect any storage that I disconnected earlier and re-install the side panel.

 ## Remove the extras

-Using "Add or remove programs", remove any programs that you think you won’t use.
+Using "Add or remove programs", remove any programs that you think you won't use.
 You can always install them back later if you change your mind.

-It’s best to leave non-apps like "Microsoft Visual C++…" alone.
+It's best to leave non-apps like "Microsoft Visual C++…" alone.
-Uninstalling these may make other programs not work, and it won’t be easy to re-install them.
+Uninstalling these may make other programs not work, and it won't be easy to re-install them.

 Next open up "Turn Windows features on or off", and at least remove Internet Explorer 11.
 Generally, anything in here can be removed except for the .NET Framework(s).